Data Protection Notice

 Insurance Confidential

 Information provided to Insurance Confidential will be treated in strictest confidence and shared only with insurance companies and An Garda Siochana.
-The basis of processing of this information is Section 55 of the Data Protection Act as it applies to the processing of personal data for prospective legal proceedings or establishing, exercising or defending legal rights (such as the prevention of fraud against insurance companies).
+The basis of processing of this information is compliance with a legal obligation contained in Section 55 of the Data Protection Act) as it applies to the processing of personal data for prospective legal proceedings or establishing, exercising or defending legal rights (such as the prevention of fraud against insurance companies).

 Insurance Ireland databases

-• In addition, the insurers using IIDS may also share No Claims Discount (NCD) information, but only with the person’s explicit consent.
+• Insurers using IIDS may share No Claims Discount (NCD) information, but only with the person’s explicit consent.
 Within renewal letters for car insurance is a PIN number.
 Only when the individual shares this information with a new insurer, will they have access to the person’s NCD.
 This is required to validate any discounts insurers may apply to a premium.
-NCD data is only held in the system for up to three years and, as part of insurers’ renewal process, it is uploaded by an insurer shortly before the person’s current policy expires, If a PIN number does not appear on a renewal letter, it means that the person’s data has not been uploaded into the IIDS.
+NCD data is only held in the system for up to three years and, as part of insurers’ renewal process, it is uploaded by an insurer shortly before the person’s current policy expires.
+If a PIN number does not appear on a renewal letter, it means that the person’s data has not been uploaded into the IIDS.

 • Queries in relation to the IIDS can be emailed to dp@insuranceireland.eu